-IBM became the latest storage vendor to set its primary data compression strategy today when it said it will acquire Storwize, which sells inline real-time compression appliances for
+IBM became the latest storage vendor to set its primary data compression strategy today when it said it will acquire Storwize, which sells inline real-time compression appliances for file data.

 Rumors first surfaced last month that IBM would acquire Storwize for $140 million.
 IBM did not disclose financial details today, and said the deal is expected to close by the end of September.